 Self-made millionaire Steve Siebold says that building wealth is a learnable skill.
 If you work at it, you can improve.
 "Like most things in life, becoming good at attracting money is no different than becoming good at anything else, be it being a sub-par golfer, losing weight or mastering a second language," he writes in "How Rich People Think."

-Money, like the perfect chip shot or fluency in a different language, doesn't simply come to you one day.
+For most people, wealth, like fluency in another language, doesn't simply come to you one day.
 Getting rich takes sustained work.

-Here are five lifestyle changes that have worked for self-made millionaires and billionaires and could also work for you.
+Here are six lifestyle changes that have worked for self-made millionaires and billionaires and could also work for you.

 Siebold, who spent decades studying the world's wealthiest people, says the rich are typically self-employed, while average people tend to settle for steadier situations.